 At the centre of your brand is you, and that's what links everything together.

-One caveat: If there's a part of what you do that could be packaged up as a company or asset and sold at some point in the future, then it having its own separate brand identity and voice is not only fine but a smart strategy.
+One caveat: If there's a part of what you do that could be packaged up as a separate company or asset and sold off in the future, then it having its own distinct brand identity and voice is not only fine, but a smart strategy.

-However many creative people cannot imagine selling off any one part of what they do, because it's about them.
-And I'd only advise this if they are absolutely certain that they can create content that is unique and of good quality for more than one account.
+However, many creative people cannot imagine selling off any one part of what they do, because it's about them.
+And I'd only advise this if they are absolutely certain that they can handle the workload of creating content that is unique, top quality and consistent for more than one account.
 Otherwise, stick to one!